Join the Newsletter to Keep Reading

 Other financial reporting considerations for business combinations

-Business combination process can take substantial period of time to complete and this could means that a business combination is incomplete by the end of the reporting period.
-In such a situation, IFRS 3 requires an entity to report the provisional amounts for the items for which the accounting is incomplete.
-This period is called “the measurement period” where it gives the acquirer the reasonable time to obtain the information necessary to identify and measure:
+A business combination can take substantial period of time to complete.
+This could means that the business combination is incomplete by the end of the reporting period.
+In such a situation, IFRS 3 allows an entity to report the provisional amounts for the items for which the accounting is incomplete.
+This period is known as “the measurement period”.
+It provides an acquirer the reasonable time to obtain the information necessary to identify and measure:

 - the identified assets acquired, liabilities assumed and any NCI;

 - the equity interest previously held in a business combination achieved in stages; and

 - the resulting goodwill or gain on a bargain purchase.